checkmarble/llm-adapter/README.md

 output, err := resp.Get(0)
 ````

+A few utilities are available to run multiple requests at the same time:

+ - `llmadapter.All[T](context.Context, *llmadapter.LlmAdapter, reqs ...Request[T])` can be used to fire several requests at once, wait for all of them to return and get a slice of results.
+ - `llmadapter.Race[T](context.Context, *llmadapter.LlmAdapter, reqs ...Request[T])` can be used to fire several requests at once, return the first successful response, and cancel the others.

+Note that cancelled requests will still incur cost on most providers.

 #### Chaining

 To conduct a conversation, one candidate must be selected as the basis for the next request.